 Movement stressor Virtual Item

 A digital signature, or Virtual Item, representing movement is categorized under the Lymphatic System in the ZYTO software.
 In the Balance biosurvey, specifically, this item is automatically scanned.
-If the item is out or range, or out of balance, it will appear on the Today’s Basic Immunity Report in the Lymphatic System category.

 In the Select and Elite software, there are many items related to Movement that can also be scanned.
 Some of these include: